0xdsqr/typescript-go-overlay/README.md

 # typescript-go-overlay

- Nix flake for the typescript go
+This repository is a Nix flake packaging the [typescript-go](https://github.com/microsoft/typescript-go) project.
+The flake tracks and builds Microsoft's TypeScript Go implementation, providing nightly builds.